All Goods sold by the Seller are sold subject to the Contract Terms.

 The Seller shall not be liable to the Buyer or be deemed to be in breach of the Contract Terms by reason of any delay in performing, or any failure to perform, any of the Seller’s obligations in relation to the Goods, if the delay or failure was due to any Force Majeure Event.
 If a Force Majeure Event continues for 30 days or more, the Seller may rescind the contract and in that case the Buyer shall have no claim against the Seller.

 12.1.
-Any communication required to be in writing may be by letter, facsimile or email.
-A facsimile communication is received when the sender has a successful transmission report showing transmission to the correct facsimile number of the recipient.
+Any communication required to be in writing may be by letter, or email.
 An email communication is received when the sender receives a reply email (other than an automated out of office reply) or other acknowledgement from the recipient.
+All communication by WhatsApp, WeChat or text must be confirmed by email and a reply email given to be deemed a sales confirmation.

 The United Nations Convention on Contracts for the International Sale of Goods (1980) shall not apply and no terms or conditions shall be implied into the Contract Terms by that Convention or by the Sale of Goods (United Nations Convention) Act 1994.